grimdoomer/Xbox360BadUpdate/README.md

 A: No, the Rock Band save game exploit is specific to Rock Band Blitz and has nothing to do with it being a music game.

 **Q: I ran the exploit and nothing happened?**
-A: The exploit has a 30% success rate.
+A: The exploit has around an 80% success rate which means that there is a chance of failure.
 If after running for 20 minutes the exploit hasn't triggered you'll need to reboot your console and try again.

 **Q: Why does the exploit only run a single unsigned xex?**
 A: My goal was to hack the hypervisor, not to develop a robust all-in-one homebrew solution.
 Someone else will need to develop a post-exploit executable that patches in all the quality of life things you would get from something like the RGH exploit.

-**Q: Why does the exploit take so long to trigger/have a low success rate?**
+~~**Q: Why does the exploit take so long to trigger/have a low success rate?**~~ (No longer the case as of release [v1.2](https://github.com/grimdoomer/Xbox360BadUpdate/releases/tag/v1.2)).
-A: The exploit is a race condition that requires precise timing and several other conditions to be met for it to trigger successfully.
-As such it can take a while for that to happen.
+~~A: The exploit is a race condition that requires precise timing and several other conditions to be met for it to trigger successfully.
+As such it can take a while for that to happen.~~